Shah Alam Khan: Other interests

-Shah Alam Khan was the chairman of the Sultan Anwar ul Uloom Educational Society.
+Shah Alam Khan was the chairman of the Sultan ul Uloom Educational Society.
 He was also a member of Board of Management and Academic Senate of Osmania University.
 He had other interests as well.
 He was the founder member of Hyderabad Rose Society and was known for his intimate knowledge about cultivation of roses.
 He had won many awards both nationally and internationally for his rose cultivars.

 Death

 Shah Alam Khan died on 23 October 2017 aged 96.
 His mortal remains were laid to rest at the Masjid-e-Salima Khatoon in Himayatnagar at 5 pm the same day.
 He was survived by his wife, seven sons, and many grandchildren.